ebi-ait/hca-ebi-wrangler-central/docs/ebi-wrangler-onboarding.md

 #papers - Cell atlas relevant papers get posted here

-You will need to ask Claire to invite you to some private channels, these are different subsets of our team and collaborators to enable private communication.
+You will need to ask Gabs to invite you to some private channels, these are different subsets of our team and collaborators to enable private communication.

 Data-wrangling-int
 Ebi-content-internal